edoardo/pwa-meteo.fvg/README.md

 - localStorage
 - serviceWorker

+The app can be installed from https://apps.sabadelli.it/meteo.fvg/, I've tested it in Chrome and Opera, both browsers allow for the installation of the app in the home screen of your Android phone.
-A version still under development is available at https://beta.sabadelli.it/meteo.fvg.
+The version under development is available at https://beta.sabadelli.it/meteo.fvg.